adnangazi/adnangazi.github.io/README.txt

 Directory Structure
 -------------------
-css\              - Stylesheets CSS files for the template. images\           - Images used in template. scripts\          - JavaScript used in the template. styles\           - SCSS source files for stylesheets CSS.
+css\              - Stylesheets CSS files for the template. resourses/images\           - resourses/images used in template. scripts\          - JavaScript used in the template. styles\           - SCSS source files for stylesheets CSS.
 Available in Purchased versions only. favicon.ico       - Favicon placeholder provided for the template.